 One of the most popular places to visit in Santa Barbara is Mission Santa Barbara.

 This mission, founded in 1786, is one of the 21 missions that make up the network of old Spanish missions up and down California.
+It’s gorgeous inside so I highly recommend you add it to your itinerary.

 Other fun sites to visit in Santa Barbara include the colorful Insta-worthy Chromatic Gate, Stearns Warf, and the Santa Barbara Museum of Art.